-A director of human resources has offered her top tips to employees on how to behave at their corporate Christmas party.
+A director of human resources has offered her top tips to employees on how to behave at their Christmas party.

 Lucy Turner of Turner HR told This is West Country that the annual party celebrations can be a social minefield for employers and employees, with some people not realising when they have crossed the line.